fornwall/rust-script/README.md

 Clone the repository using `git clone --recursive` in order to pull in the required submodule.
 If you've *already* cloned, but didn't use `--recursive`, you can run `git submodule update --init --recursive`.

 `cargo-script` requires a nightly build of `rustc` due to the use of several unstable features.
-Aside from that, it should build cleanly with `cargo build`.
+Aside from that, it should build cleanly with `cargo build --release`.

 Once built, you should place the resulting executable somewhere on your `PATH`.
 At that point, you should be able to invoke it by using `cargo script`.

 Note that you *can* run the executable directly, but the first argument will *need* to be `script`.

-If you want to run `cargo script` from a hashbang, you will need to write a shell script to forward to `cargo script`.
-We recommend using the name `cargo-script-run`; if an official script is provided, that's what it will likely be called.
+If you want to run `cargo script` from a hashbang, you should also install the `cargo-script-run` program.
+We *strongly* recommend installing this program to the `PATH` and using `#!/usr/bin/env cargo-script-run` as the hashbang line.

 ## Usage